Domain to LinkedIn URL Resolver Clay-Ready Company URL

 company_domain | String | Echoed from input, or null if not provided |

-company_name | String | Echoed from input, or derived from domain |
+company_name | String | Echoed from input, then the canonical name from LinkedIn's JSON-LD, then a name derived from the domain (in that order of preference) |

 linkedin_company_url | String | Full LinkedIn company URL, e.g. https://www.linkedin.com/company/stripe |